oanise93/purchasing-power-calculator/README.rst

 Purchasing Power Calculator
 ===============================

-This is a Flask App based off of the template from <a href="https://github.com/sloria/cookiecutter-flask">
+This is a Flask App based off of the template from cookiecutter-flask.
-cookiecutter-flask</a>.
 The data used to calculate the income needed for equivalent purchasing power is from the Bureau of Economic Analysis's 2015 regional price parities released on June 22, 2017.